-During the past “RRSP Season” I received a few emails from readers asking about Exchange Traded Funds (ETFs).
+I’ve received a few emails of late from readers asking about Exchange Traded Funds (ETFs).
+It inspired this ETFs 101 post.
 This particular question caught my attention:

 Hi, I’ve recently learned I can use my TFSA for much more than a savings account.
 “Where do I begin to use these ETFs?”

 Thanks for this email.
 Today’s post will provide this reader with a few considerations to help them “begin to use these ETFs”.

 As you may know from my other blogposts I’m a fan of figuring out what you’re saving for first and changing your financial tune before anything else.

 Assuming this reader understands that accounts (like TFSAs) are not investment products themselves let’s summarize what an Exchange Traded Fund (ETF) is.